valeoai/blog/_posts/2021-01-14-explainable-driving.md

 These concerns arise from two aspects:
 - From an **ML perspective**, explainability hurdles of self-driving models are shared with most deep learning models, across many application domains.
 Indeed, decisions of deep systems are intrinsically hard to explain as the functions these systems represent, mapping from inputs to outputs, are not transparent.
 In particular, although it may be possible for an expert to broadly understand the structure of the model, the parameter values, which have been learned, are yet to be explained.
 There are several factors giving rise to interpretability problems for self-driving systems.
 First, the dataset used for training brings interpretability issues, as a finite training dataset cannot exhaustively cover all possible driving situations.
-It will likely under- and over-represent some specific cases, and questions such as *Has the model encounter situations like X?* are legitimate.
+It will likely under- and over-represent some specific cases, and questions such as *Has the model encountered situations like X?* are legitimate.
 Moreover, datasets contain numerous biases of various nature (omitted variable bias, cause-effect bias, sampling bias), which also gives rise to explainability issues related to fairness.
 Second, the trained model, and the mapping function it represents, is poorly understood and is considered as a *black-box*.
 The model is highly non-linear and does not provide any robustness guarantee as small input changes may dramatically change the output behavior.
 Explainability issues thus occur regarding the generalizability and robustness aspects: *How will the model behave under these new scenarios?* Third, the learning phase is not perfectly understood.
 Among other things, there are no guarantees that the model will settle at a minimum point that generalizes well to new situations, and that the model does not underfit on some situations and overfit on others.
 Besides, the model may learn to ground its decisions on spurious correlations during training instead of leveraging causal signals.
 We aim at finding answers to questions like *Which factors caused this decision to be taken?*

 ![ml_challenges]({{ site.baseurl }}/images/posts/explainable_driving/ml_challenges.png){:width="100%"}